Cordycepin: Biological activity

 Because cordycepin is similar to adenosine, some enzymes cannot discriminate between the two.
 It can therefore participate in certain biochemical reactions (for example, 3-dA can trigger the premature termination of mRNA synthesis).
-By acting as an adenosine analog, cordycepin was found to be the most potent molecular circadian clock resetter out of several screened compounds.

 Cordycepin has displayed cytotoxicity against some leukemic cell lines in vitro.
+Additionally, cordycepin displays an effect in cancers, such as lung, renal, colon, and breast cancer.
+Cordycepin reduces viable A549 lung cancer cell populations by 50%.